nicolae-stroncea/nicolae-stroncea.github.io/_posts/2022-07-14-rakuten-terms-and-conditions.md

 The [Rakuten Cashback app](https://chrome.google.com/webstore/detail/rakuten-get-cash-back-for/chhjbpecpncaggjpdakmflnfcopglcmi) is a popular browser extension that applies discounts when you shop online and gives you cash back on your purchases. **For Free!** I know what you're thinking: "So you're saying there's a company out there that will save me money out of the goodness of their corporate hearts?
 I would be a fool not to!".
 But before you click *Install* and skip the 6000-words-long [Privacy Policy pt.1](https://web.archive.org/web/20220709105501/https://www.rakuten.com/help/article/privacy-policy-360002101688) and [Privacy Policy pt.2](https://web.archive.org/web/20220217095516/https://www.rakuten.com/help/article/rakuten-cash-back-button-privacy-notice-360052819794), find out what's in the sausage and why your dog refuses to eat it.

-*Obligatory Disclaimer*: Not a lawyer, hold basic reading comprehension skills (i.e the legalese is way over my head), everything in here is my opinions and interpretations of the reading, and they may be wrong.
+*Obligatory Disclaimer*: Not a lawyer, hold basic reading comprehension skills (i.e the legalese is way over my head), everything in here is my opinions and interpretations of the policy and they may be wrong.

 **Contents**